mep-um/dotfiles/README.md

 meppum dotfiles
 ===================

+These dotfiles come packaged with [Vim Plug](https://github.com/junegunn/vim-plug), which will auto install on the first execution of Vim.

-The installation an management of these dotfiles were inspired by the [thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles)
+The installation an management of these dotfiles were inspired by the [thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles).

 Requirements
 ------------